 In addition, approved STEM classes are sequenced to help students maximize the number of both core and AP-level science and math classes they can take as part of their program requirements.
 Throughout the course of the program, students are exposed to a wide variety of careers in STEM fields.
 Teachers strive to increase the number of students majoring in STEM fields at the college level.

 Incoming freshmen, as well as rising sophomores maintaining a B- (80%) average, or higher, in all math and science courses and who have completed Algebra I are eligible to apply for the STEM program.
 Admission is based on these requirements and the applicant’s interest in and commitment to the program, as assessed by a mandatory interview with the STEM committee.
 Prospective students can apply to the STEM program after submitting an ICS admission application.
-The 2019-20 STEM Application closed on Friday, December 14, 2018.
+The 2020-21 STEM Application process opens on Tuesday, October 1, and closes on Monday, December 16, 2019.
 Thank you for your interest in our program.